-- During the early stages of program development, use the -g (or -g2) flag, perhaps specifying -00 (which is the default with the -g or -g2 flag) to enable debugging and to create unoptimized code. - During the later stages of program development, use -g0 or -g1 to minimize the object file size† and, as a result, the memory needed for program execution, usually with optimized code. - If further debugging is needed, compile and link using -g to create an unoptimized debugging version of the same application for debugging purposes. - During the later stages of program development, if you need to debug optimized code, use -g3.
+- During the early stages of program development, use the -g (or -g2) flag, perhaps specifying -00 (which is the default with the -g or -g2 flag) to enable debugging and to create unoptimized code. - During the later stages of program development, use -g0 or -g1 to minimize the object file size1 and, as a result, the memory needed for program execution, usually with optimized code.

+If further debugging is needed, compile and link using -g to create an unoptimized debugging version of the same application for debugging purposes.

+• During the later stages of program development, if you need to debug optimized code, use -g3.

 Traceback and symbol table information result in a larger object file.
-When you have finished debugging your program, you can remove traceback information with the strip command (see strip(1)).
-To remove symbol table information, you can compile and link again with -q0 or -q1 to create a new executable program.
+When you have finished debugging your program, you can remove traceback information with the the strip command (see strip(1)).
+To remove symbol table information, you can compile and link again with -g0 or -g1 to create a new executable program.

-If your program generates an exception, recompile using the -fpen flag (see Section 11.7).
+If your program generates an exception, recompile using the -fpen flag (see Section 6.7).

-For more information on program development and run-time environments, see the DEC Fortran or DEC Fortran 90 user manual.
+For more information on program development and run-time environments, see the DIGITAL Fortran or DIGITAL Fortran 90 user manual.